grk-/upgrade_nginx-naxsi/README.md

 # upgrade_nginx-naxsi

-A basic script to install/upgrade nginx with naxsi WAF module, from sources
+This script is a very basic way to install/upgrade nginx with naxsi WAF module, from sources.

+They are several things I would like to implement :

+- Automagically fetch latest stable Nginx: eg html parsing :(
+- Check integrity of nginx src using gpg
+- Add lua support for Nginx (check for local lua interpreter and fetch nginx lua mode)

+Any help is welcome !